 Maintaining Eligibility for Medicaid Benefits

 It is also important to note that, generally, a traditional life estate deed triggers a five year waiting period for Medicaid benefits.
-However, an added benefit of using a Lady Bird Deed is that the execution of such a deed may not be considered a transfer of ownership for purposes of applying for Medicaid benefits.
-Using a Lady Bird deed in combination with the grantor's expressed "intent to return" to the property after being taken to nursing home, or the retained residence by their spouse, can have the advantage of avoiding the five year penalty period.
+However, an added benefit of using a Lady Bird Deed is that the execution of such a deed is not be considered a transfer of ownership (i.e., a gift) for purposes of applying for Florida Medicaid benefits.
+Using a Lady Bird deed in combination with the grantor's expressed "intent to return" to the property after being taken to nursing home, or the retained residence by their spouse, can have the advantage of avoiding the five year penalty period because the gift can always be revoked.